steveicarus/iverilog/vvp/README.txt

 The initial values of all the inputs and the output is x.
 Any other value is passed around as run-time behavior.
 If the inputs have C<?>
-symbols, then the inputs are initialized to the specified bit value, and if this causes the output to be something other then x, a propagation event is created to be executed at the start of run time.
+symbols, then the inputs are initialized to the specified bit value, and if this causes the output to be something other than x, a propagation event is created to be executed at the start of run time.

 The strengths of inputs are ignored by functors, and the output has